pha4ge/pipeline-resources/docs/hiv-bioinfo-solutions.md

 **Description:** This study investigated the dynamics of drug resistance mutations in individuals on long-term therapy (ART), revealing the persistence of archived resistant variants and the importance of continuous monitoring.

-**Citation:** Rhee SY, et al. (2006).
-"HIV-1 Protease and Reverse-Transcriptase Mutations: Correlations with Antiretroviral Therapy in Subtype B Isolates and Implications for Drug-Resistance Surveantiretroviral illance."
+**Citation:** Rhee SY, et al. (2005).
+"HIV-1 Protease and Reverse-Transcriptase Mutations: Correlations with Antiretroviral Therapy in Subtype B Isolates and Implications for Drug-Resistance Surveillance."
 Journal of Infectious Diseases, 194(4), 454-465.

 **Tool(s) & databases used:** PAUP, MESQUITE, Stanford HIVdb